The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: SABR model and analytic approximations

-Here, standardized volatility\footnote{This should not be confused with the notation of other studies~\citep{hagan2002sabr,obloj2007fine,paulot2015asym}, where $\alpha$ is defined as initial volatility, $\alpha = \sigma_0$.}, $\alpha$, is the initial volatility of the standardized price $f_t$ around $f_0=1$.
-Indeed, the formula for $\alpha$ is a quick way of converting CEV volatility $\sigma_0$ to BS volatility $\alpha$ from $\alpha F_0 = \sigma_0 F_0^\beta$.
+Here, $\alpha$ is the initial volatility of the standardized price $f_t$ around $f_0=1$.\footnote{This should not be confused with the notation of other studies~\citep{hagan2002sabr,obloj2007fine,paulot2015asym}, where $\alpha$ is used for the initial volatility, $\alpha = \sigma_0$.} Indeed, the formula for $\alpha$ is a quick way of converting CEV volatility $\sigma_0$ to BS volatility $\alpha$ from $\alpha F_0 = \sigma_0 F_0^\beta$.
 Since $f_0=1$, $\alpha$ also serves as an approximation of normal and CEV volatility.
-As it turns out, $\alpha$ is the \textit{0-th} order of the equivalent volatility of the SABR model in all the base models we consider: BS, normal, and CEV.
+As it turns out, $\alpha$ is the \textit{0-th} order term of the equivalent volatility of the SABR model in all the base models we consider: normal, BS, and CEV.
 In the rest of this paper, we use standardized variables, $k$ and $\alpha$, in the volatility approximations.
 In particular, the equivalent volatility (and its error) is presented as a ratio to $\alpha$.
 If $\sigma(k)$ is the equivalent volatility in the standardized scale (i.e., strike price $k$ and $f_0=1$), volatility in the original scale, $\sigma'(K)$, can be converted using

 where $\beta'$ is the elasticity parameter of the base model of the equivalent volatility (e.g., $\beta'=1$ for the BS model, $\beta'=0$ for the normal model, and $0<\beta'<1$ for the CEV model).
-For BS volatility, the two are same.
+For BS volatility, $\sigma(k)$ and $\sigma'(K)$ are same.

 We can further reduce the dimension of the parameters by introducing a time scale.
 There are two choices of time scale: $T$ or $1/\vov^2$.
 Accordingly, the parameter set is reduced to $\{\alpha\sqrt{T}, \vov\sqrt{T}, \beta, \rho\}$ and $\{\vov/\alpha, \beta, \rho, \vov^2 T\}$, respectively.
 While the two parameter sets are equivalent, the first set better suggests the patterns of the asymptotic expansion of $T$; for example, we expect each order of $T$ in a small-time expansion to be accompanied by $\alpha^2$, $\alpha\vov$, and $\vov^2$.